• Skip to main content

 Action Steps for Affected Families

-Our experienced team is closely tracking developments in the coordinated proceeding and is assisting families whose children became addicted to these games as minors and required professional treatment.
-We offer confidential consultations to determine whether your child’s documented addiction to Roblox, Fortnite, or Minecraft qualifies for legal action.
+Doyle APC is closely tracking developments in the coordinated proceeding and is assisting families whose children became addicted as minors and required professional treatment.
+The firm offers confidential consultations to determine whether your child’s documented addiction qualifies for legal action.
+To potentially qualify, your child typically must have become addicted as a minor, required professional treatment or intervention, and you must have documentation of the addiction and resulting harm.

 Footer